All Products

 Add a partition to a composite partitioned table

-1. Create a sample RANGE-LIST composite partitioned table.
+1. Create the sample composite_sales table.

 CREATE TABLE composite_sales (